HD60Hz/squad-lab1-store/README.md

 As simple as that !

-We added APScheduler to our dependencies to forget to add it to ``requirements.txt``
+We added APScheduler to our dependencies, don't forget to add it to ``requirements.txt``

 ```shell
 pip freeze > requirements.txt